Master of Code Global

 Examples of test cases that can be used to reveal bias in generated responses from language models are:

-By using such prompts in testing the language model, developers can gain insights into potential biases present in its responses across various dimensions, enabling them to address and mitigate the behavior in AI systems.
+By using such prompts in testing the language model, developers can gain insights into potential biases present in its responses across various dimensions, enabling them to build more secure LLMs.

 LLMs vary greatly in behavior and capabilities.
-Find out how to select the ideal model for your business in our guide.
+Find out how to select the ideal model for your business in our guide LLMs for Enterprise .

 #5: Where does bias in AI models usually originate from, and what are the common sources?